1. Intended Audience

 -r

 The path to the file that contains missing variable information for sets of input data files that share common missing variables.
-The file will be created if it doesn’t exist and the result may be used in subsequent invocations of get_dmrpp (using -r) to identify the missing variable file.
+The file will be created if it doesn’t exist and the result may be used in later invocations of get_dmrpp (using -r) to identify the missing variable file.

-5.2.6.
+C.2.6.
 AWS Integration

 The get_dmrpp application supports both S3 hosted granules as inputs, and uploading generated DMR++ files to an S3 bucket.